Hunters of the South Seas -Whale HuntingLembata Island, Flores

 One fine Saturday morning while we were covering the weekly traditional market we heard the loud call 'baleo! baleo! baleo!'
 They see whales, and amazingly this market is almost ten kilometers from the Lamalera village.
 That kind of news travels fast.
 It's a day Will Millard will never forget.

 Great team, no question about it.
 Jamie Balment, the series producer, would also direct this program.
-Nathan Harrison a quick and efficient cameraman and Fred Windsor Clive, assistant producer, we shared some recce time together, a lovely and patient man.
-Funny thing happened, Which was the amount animals around during the shoot.
-Many times we had to stop shooting due to the clucking chickens and snorting pigs.
+Nathan Harrison served as a quick and efficient cameraman and Fred Windsor Clive was the assistant producer.
+We shared some recce time together, a lovely and patient man.

 I became close to the village kids during the shoot.
-One of the little girls was so naughty during the shooting, always disturbing us especIally during the interviews.
-On the last day, when we went to say our goodbyes, she came for a hug and whispered clearly 'I hope I see you again.'
+On the last day, when we went to say our goodbyes, one of the kid came for a hug and whispered clearly 'I hope I see you again.'
 So sweet.
 We left our hearts in that village.